 Not unlike the situation elsewhere, the UK construction workforce is steadily aging.
 It is estimated that around 22% of the current UK workforce are aged between 50-60 and many will soon retire.
 Coupled with this, there are not enough young people to replace them.
 Due to the poor image of construction, the industry is failing to successfully promoting construction careers to school leavers and to attract a diverse range of people.

 2. Economic factors : Brexit uncertainty and foreign construction labour supply In 2016 the UK voted to leave the European Union, an act dubbed “Brexit.”
-In 2017, a two-year negotiation process to implement that vote started.

 One of the main concerns of Brexit, is restriction of freedom of movement policy across the EU.
 Many UK construction firms rely heavily on skilled migrant labour.
 If they can no longer allowed to draw on skilled workers from the EU, their combined ability to meet the UK government’s “one million new homes by 2020” target appears in jeopardy.
 As a result, the sector needs to consider what the alternatives are.
 This may mean further deployment of technological solutions and modern methods of construction if the skills of EU workers can no longer be used, and even if they can, as in that case there would be a need to assess how a multicultural and multilingual workforce can be integrated better and mobile digital solutions can play a part in this.